 I joined the School in September 2010 as a Research Associate to teach on the BA New Media programme and study for a PhD.
-I am BA New Media programme leader and a member of the Political Communication and Centre for Digital Citizenship research groups.
+I am currently BA Digital Media programme leader, co-convener of the Digital Culture research group and a member of the Political Communication and Centre for Digital Citizenship research groups.

 My background is that of a professional software and web developer, having worked in a variety of positions in IT companies, as a freelancer, in the voluntary sector, the NHS and within Higher Education.

 A masters degree in Geographical Information Systems sparked my interest in public participation in local planning and policy debates and I have since moved on to study the role of technology in the public sphere and the effects of technological mediation of the social world.

 My research interests include digital methods and their application to the study and practice of digital citizenship, political communication online, and mobile and digital technologies and social change.
 I’ve worked on a number of projects within the department, investigating local media ecologies and using digital methods and tools to investigate the potential and impact of social media on public engagement by institutions and the political voice of citizens.